I changed jobs so many times in my 20s that I was negatively thinking, "I'm such a bad person for changing jobs so many times (sigh).

 I had a long career in sales and thought I was a good fit, but as I continued to work, I realized that I wasn't so sure.
 I had assumed it was true.

 I'd rather do a job I don't want to do, or a job that feels "different" for the rest of my life, than to have to do something I don't want to do.I think it is more important to find your own job, or to keep looking until you think "I'm going to do my best at this job!
-It is more important for me to keep searching until I really find my job, or until I feel like "I'm going to do my best at this job!I think it is.
+It is more important for me to keep searching until I really find my job, or until I feel like "I'm going to do my best at this job!I think it is, though.